YAMS - Young Artists Music Studio

 Musical Beginnings ~ Ages 18 months - 3 years

-Offered Tuesdays at 5:50 pm to 6:20 pm and Wednesdays 9:40 am to 10:10 am and 11:15 am to 11:45 am beginning September 18th and 19th.
+Offered Tuesdays at 5:50 pm to 6:20 pm and Wednesdays 9:40 am to 10:10 am and 11:15 am to 11:45 am beginning January 15th & 16th.
 Each child and parent experience the beginnings of joyful, independent music making.
 Song activities include dancing with scarves, rolling balls, partner games, movement, and singing with hula hoops, playing instruments (sticks, bells, shaker eggs, drums), and gentle rocking.
 Observation and participation are the child's way of first learning.
 A home tape and book assist in the family's learning outside class.
 "Let's do it again!" is the child's favorite phrase.
 There are 12 classes in a semester with four separate curricula for the Family Music classes.
 Although there are some seasonal songs repeated from year to year (holiday, seasons), there are also four separate sets of songs with CD/book to go with each curriculum.

 Growing with Music ~ Ages 3 1/2 - 5

-Offered Tuesdays at 6:30 pm - 7:10 pm and Wednesdays at 10:20 am - 11:00 am beginning September 18th and 19th.
+Offered Tuesdays at 6:30 pm - 7:10 pm and Wednesdays at 10:20 am - 11:00 am beginning January 15th & 16th.
 The child becomes more independent in singing and moving, and parents take cues from the child.
 Beginning ensemble work, partner songs with movement, working with listening cards, and songs with directions challenge the child to listen, sing, dance, and act.
 A craft is assigned every week for home enjoyment, often incorporating nature and the environment.
 The home CD, book, and listening cards are fun activities to do at home with the family!
 Many and varied instruments are used in this class as well.
 A bird lesson, including hearing bird calls, is studied every other week.

 Around the World: Keyboard Prep Class ~ Ages 5 1/2 - 6 1/2 & parent